ioda-net/geo-infra/README.md

 1. Setup the configuration:
    1. Create a symlink in `cgi-bin` to you mapserver executable.
 It will be used to get the list of available layers from the generated map files.
    2. `config/config.dist.sh` contains variable used by shell scripts.
 You can override any value by creating a `config/config.sh` file.
 To override a value, use the `set-var` function.
-It will only set the variable if it is not defined in your enviroment.
+It will only set the variable if it is not defined in your environment.
-   3. The toml files will contains variables used to generate configuration files.
+   3. The toml files will contain variables used to generate the configuration of a portal.
 You probably want to create a `config/dev/_common.dev.toml` to override the `search.conf_dir`.
 It must point to the folder that will contains the generated search locations.
-For developement, the root of the geo-infra repo is a good value.
+For development, the root of the geo-infra repo is a good value.
 See the note below to learn more about how the configuration system works.

 The configuration system works as follow: the `global.toml` file is loaded, then `dist/_common.dist.toml`, then `prod/_common.prod.toml` (if present) and if you are using a task for development `dev/_common.dev.toml` is loaded (if present).
 Then the configuration from the portal infrastructure directory will be loaded following the same pattern.
 The configuration file named after the portal will be loaded last.